Mpilo-Pillz/portfolio-project/README.md

 ## What did I do differently form the course project

+### For the Front End Web Application

 - I am using TypeScript for the React Portion instead of JavaScript
 - I used React Rouer v6 instead of v5 as on the course
 - I used Vite React instead of Create-React-App
 - I used React v18 instead of 17

+### For the Rest API

+- I am using Express JS with TypeScript instead of JavaScript

 ## React Practices Displayed